 For the purpose of assessing environmental impacts, there are no specific regulations regarding H&H, though these factors are closely tied to flooding impacts, as well as water quality and coastal habitat which are discussed in subsequent sections of this report.
-Coastal and H&H numeric model used for this study include ADCIRC, STWAVE, and related products provided by SCDNR, and HEC RAS 2D modeling provided by the City of Charleston, both which were expanded or modified by USACE as appropriate.
+Coastal and H&H numeric models used for this study include ADvanced CIRCulation (ADCIRC), Steady-State Spectral Wave (STWAVE) and related products provided by SCDNR, and Hydrologic Engineering Center's River Analysis System (HEC-RAS) 2-dimensional modeling provided by the City of Charleston, both which were expanded or modified by USACE as appropriate.
 More information on the coastal hydrodynamics and H&H analyses performed for this study can be found in Sub-Appendix B3 - Hydraulics, Hydrology, and Coastal and B4 - Coastal.
-This section also uses information from literature and similar studies/projects, and builds on information from the Floodplains and Water Quality sections of this report, to characterize coastal hydrodynamics and H&H.
+This section of the report also uses information from literature and similar studies/projects, and builds on information from the Floodplains and Water Quality sections of this report, to characterize coastal hydrodynamics and H&H.